Fr0sT-Brutal/awesome-pascal/README.md

 * [VirtualTreeView](https://github.com/Virtual-TreeView/Virtual-TreeView).
 Treeview control built from ground up.
 Many years of development made it one of the most flexible and advanced tree controls available today.
 // *Extremely flexible visual component implementing virtual (callback-based) MVC paradigm.
 Could be also used as a listview or grid.
 Used in RAD Studio GUI.*

-* [HtmlViewer](http://github.com/BerndGabriel/HtmlViewer).
-Delphi/Lazarus HtmlViewer/FrameViewer.
-// *Html visualiser supporting majority of tags, inline styles and CSS.*

-* [SynEdit](http://sourceforge.net/projects/synedit) ([mirror at GitHub](https://github.com/TurboPack/SynEdit)).
-Syntax highlighting edit control, not based on the Windows common controls.
-SynEdit is compatible with both Delphi and Kylix

 * [Delphi Chromium Embedded](https://code.google.com/p/delphichromiumembedded).
 Embedding Chromium in Delphi, tested on Delphi 2010, XE, XE2, Delphi 7.
 // *Several DLLs required*

+* [TChromeTabs](https://code.google.com/p/delphi-chrome-tabs).
+Comprehensive implementation of Google Chrome's tabs for Delph7 — Delphi XE7

+## Editors

+* [SynEdit](https://sourceforge.net/projects/synedit) ([mirror at GitHub](https://github.com/TurboPack/SynEdit)).
+Syntax highlighting edit control, not based on the Windows common controls.
+SynEdit is compatible with both Delphi and Kylix

+* [TBCEditor](https://github.com/bonecode/TBCEditor).
+A syntax highlighting edit control with code folding, minimap, external JSON highlighter and color scheme files, etc.
+// *Very powerful and feature-rich component.
+Supports Delphi XE4..XE8, C++ Builder XE7, backport to XE available*

+## Viewers

 * [ATViewer](https://sourceforge.net/projects/atviewer).
 Delphi components to view various file types: text, binary, images, multimedia, webpages, etc.
 // *Used in Universal Viewer software.
 Could be used to display hex dumps, features fast display of unlimited size files/streams.
 Supports Total Commander Lister plugins.*

-* [ATImageMap](http://sourceforge.net/projects/atviewer/files/ATImageMap).
+* [ATImageMap](https://sourceforge.net/projects/atviewer/files/ATImageMap).
 Component designed to show many images (parts of the whole image) as a single map.
 For example, you may have array of images, 200 by X, and 100 by Y — control will show them as a single map.
 Component also allows to draw paths: each path consists of many lines, points, and icons.

-* [TChromeTabs](http://code.google.com/p/delphi-chrome-tabs).
-Comprehensive implementation of Google Chrome's tabs for Delph7 — Delphi XE7
+* [HtmlViewer](https://github.com/BerndGabriel/HtmlViewer).
+Delphi/Lazarus HtmlViewer/FrameViewer.
+// *Html visualiser supporting majority of tags, inline styles and CSS.*

 ## Other GUI